Country Report for Kenya

 Alternative care settings

 Corporal punishment is unlawful in all alternative care settings under the Constitution 2010 (see under “Home”)).
 It is explicitly prohibited in charitable institutions in the Children (Charitable Children’s Institutions) Regulations 2005 (art.
 17(6)): “The following shall not be used as a disciplinary measure on children accommodated in an institution – (a) any form of corporal punishment … (k) any measures which are degrading, dehumanizing or cruel.”
-The right of parents and others to “administer reasonable punishment” in article 127 of the Children Act 2001 is now void under article 2(4) of the Constitution, but is yet to be formally repealed.
+The right of parents and others to “administer reasonable punishment” in article 127 of the Children Act 2001 was repealed with the enactment of the Children’s Act 2022 which confirms the constitutional prohibition corporal punishment of children (article 25 (3) (b) (c).

 The Government requires all Charitable Children’s Institutions to develop a Child Protection Policy before they can be registered and has developed Guidelines on Best Practices which include information on positive forms of behaviour management; implementation of prohibition is also ensured through regular inspection of the institutions.

-Corporal punishment is unlawful in all early childhood care and all day care for older children under the Constitution 2010 (see under “Home”).
+Corporal punishment is unlawful in all early childhood care and all-day care for older children under the Constitution 2010 (see under “Home”).
 The prohibition in the Basic Education Act 2013 (see under “Schools”) is applicable in pre-primary educational institutions and centres.
-The right of parents and others to “administer reasonable punishment” in article 127 of the Children Act 2001 is now void under article 2(4) of the Constitution, but is yet to be formally repealed.
+The right of parents and others to “administer reasonable punishment” in article 127 of the Children Act 2001 was repealed with the enactment of the Children’s Act 2022 which confirms the constitutional prohibition of corporal punishment (article 25 (3) (b) (c). .

 Corporal punishment is unlawful in schools under the Constitution 2010 (see under “Home”).
 The prohibition is confirmed in the Basic Education Act 2013.
 Article 4 states: “The provision of basic education shall be guided by the following values and principles: … (p) elimination of gender discrimination, corporal punishment or any form of cruel and inhuman treatment or torture….”
 Article 36 (“Prohibition against physical punishment and mental harassment to the child”) states: “(1) No pupil shall be subjected to torture and cruel, inhuman or degrading treatment or punishment, in any manner, whether physical or psychological; (2) A person who contravenes the provisions of subsection (1) commits an offence and shall be liable on conviction to a fine not exceeding one hundred thousand shillings or to imprisonment not exceeding six months or both.”
 Regulations under the previous Education Act remain in force, but article 11 of the Education (School Discipline) Regulations, which allows corporal punishment in certain circumstances, is now void under Article 2(4) of the Constitution.